 William Benington Gallery is excited to be a part of the the next chapter in the history of these exceptional gardens by curating an annual exhibition of contemporary sculpture throughout them.
 From narrow paths that wind their way through verdant woodland, to lush lawns that roll down towards the house, we are offered a bounty of different locations to site sculpture that will highlight the quality and individual character of the works.

-For the inaugural exhibition we have selected a diverse and vibrant group of artists working in a broad range of media.
+Each year we select a diverse and vibrant group of artists working in a broad range of media.
 Each sculptor is exploring the idea of sculpture within their own practice, and bringing to it a new approach that acknowledges the history of the discipline while driving it forward into new territories.
-Several of the artists are making work in response to the gardens or making site-specific installations.
+Several of the artists made work in response to the gardens or made site-specific installations.

 Open by prior appointment, special events and the following public open days 11am - 4pm:

 MID-SUMMER OPENING: Saturday 6 July: Spotlight Award & The Potting Shed previews 2.30pm - 4.30pm, An evening in the gardens 4.30pm - 7.30pm